armory/docs-cdaas/content/en/remote-network-agent/overview.md

 ## Overview

 Armory's Remote Network Agent (RNA) is a simple, lightweight, and reliable agent that resides within your privately networked Kubernetes cluster.
-It facilitates the orchestration of deployments by providing CD-as-a-Service.
 RNA enables seamless communication with resources within your private network, empowering CD-as-a-Service to enable use cases such as executing Prometheus queries or initiating Jenkins jobs from within the cluster.
 RNA supports both `amd64` and `arm64` based architectures, ensuring compatibility across a range of systems.

 The RNA is installed with a logical name, allowing for easy identification of a cluster.
 This name is then used as an `account` when defining `targets` in your deployment configuration.
 Armory recommends installing a single agent per Kubernetes cluster to maintain simplicity and consistency.